joseprl89/learning-go/README.md

 * Go expects your code to be in a very specific structure.
 This is best explained [here](https://golang.org/doc/code.html).
 * Didn't use an IDE while writing the code.
 * Go is quite strict on its warnings.
 Unused variables trigger a build failure.
 * Lack of knowledge of Go's syntax, Go being strict on warnings, and the Commit and test or revrt approach, meant I wasted many iterations due to simple mistakes a syntax highlighter would have solved.
+Switched to Goland in a trial account.

 # Expected work